studiographene/github-action-workflows/README-checkov-terraform-iac-scan.md

     secrets: inherit
 ```

-> To scan multiple directories
+> To scan specific directories
 > This example finds all the top level directories in `./tf/layers` and scans all those directories

 ```yaml